saa-chin/voice-agents-hack-voice-coach/README.md

 ## Context
 - Cactus (YC S25) is a low-latency engine for mobile devices & wearables.
-- Cactus runs locally on edge devices with hybrid routing of complex tasks to cloud models like Gemini.
+- Cactus runs locally on edge devices.
 - Google DeepMind just released Gemma 4, the first on-device model you can voice-prompt.
 - Gemma 4 on Cactus is multimodal, supporting voice, vision, function calling, transcription and more!
+- **Voice Coach is fully on-device — no cloud, no fallback.** All audio, transcripts, and metrics stay on the patient's machine.

 ## Challenge
 - All teams MUST build products that use Gemma 4 on Cactus.